 Before that I wrote Unbelievable: Investigations into Ghosts, Poltergeists, Telepathy, and Other Unseen Phenomena from the Duke Parapsychology Laboratory.
 Scientists have always disdained parapsychology, but there was a brief moment in the early 1930’s when the scientific community thought, well, okay, ectoplasm, seances and table rappings aside, maybe there’s something going on here.
 Let’s see what we can find out.

-The book before that was The Restless Sleep: Inside New York City’s Cold Case Squad.
+And, the book before that one was The Restless Sleep: Inside New York City’s Cold Case Squad.
 When enough time has gone by, I’d like to write about what it was like to work on a book about the NYPD.
 (It was very hard.)
 But I’m proud to say that this book got starred reviews from both Kirkus and Publisher’s Weekly.

 Waiting for My Cats to Die: a morbid memoir.
 This book is about my mid-life crisis on one level, but really, on a deeper level it’s about this: I don’t want to die.

 I do a few other things besides write.
 In 1990 I founded a NYC-based online service (aka social network) called Echo.
 Echo is an online community filled with people who log in everyday to talk about whatever—work, love, how hard life can be, and what’s on TV (my favorite obsession).
 I wrote about Echo and the internet in a book called, Cyberville: Clicks, Culture and the Creation of an Online Town.
 I stopped doing anything to promote Echo years ago, but I’m glad it’s managed to survive.
 In between writing and research, TV, and the occasional movie or book, I love talking to people on Echo.